-7 Manage Panels
+Part 6.
+Manage Panels

-The following topics cover how to add, program, and connect to a panel in Remote Link.
+The following topics cover how to add, program, and connect to a panel in System Link.

-7.1 Add a Panel
+6.1 Add a Panel

-- 1. Go to File > Panel Information. - 2.
-Select New. - 3.
+- 1. Go to File > Panel Information. - Select New. - 3.
 In Model, select the panel model number. - 4.
 If necessary, enter a firmware version number in Version. - 5.
 In Receiver, enter the receiver number.
-The valid range is 1-99.
-The default is 1. - 6.
+Range is 1-99.
+Default is 1. - 6.
 In Account, enter the panel account number.
-The valid range is 1-65535. - 7.
+Range is 1-65535. - 7.
 Select OK. - 8.
 In the General Information section, configure the Panel Name, Customer, and Region as needed. - 9.
 In Connection Information, select a connection type. - 10.
-Enter the panel remote key. - 11.
-Enter connection information as needed for the connection type.
-For more information, refer Connection Type Reference. - 12.
-In Backup Connection Information, configure a secondary connection as needed. - 13.
-In Location, enter panel location information as needed. - 14.
+Enter the panel remote key. - 11.Enter connection information as needed for the connection type.
+For more information, refer to "Connection Type Reference" in this topic. - 12.In Backup Connection Information, configure a secondary connection as needed. - 13.In Location, enter panel location information as needed. - 14.
 Select OK.

-7.1.1 Connection Type Reference
+Connection Type Reference

-The connection type determines how Remote Link connects to the panel.
+The connection type determines how System Link connects to the panel.
 Appropriate global connection options should be configured before attempting to connect.
-For more information, refer to Configure Remote Link.
+For more information, refer to "Configure System Link".

-SCS-1/SCS-105 Receiver or Modem
+SCS-1 / SCS-105